allenai/allennlp/tutorials/getting_started/using_pretrained_models.md

 # Using Pretrained AllenNLP Models

 In this tutorial, we show how to use run the pretrained models in AllenNLP to make predictions.
-While this tutorial will specifically use the Named Entity Recognizer, but will apply to any of the models [available on our website](http://allennlp.org/models).
+This tutorial uses the Named Entity Recognition model, but the same procedure applies to any of the models [available on our website](http://allennlp.org/models).

 ## Making Predictions on the Command Line